SteveKommrusch/PrgEq/README.md

 grep "^FOUND" search*txt
 ```

-## PregeneratedResults
+## FileDescriptions

-The repository contains results used for publication, but these can be overwritten with the steps above
+The repository contains data, models, and results used for publication, but these can be overwritten with the steps above as desired.

+./env.sh: Environment variable setup

+src/

+data/geneqv_\*txt: Files used by src/geneqv.pl to configure dataset generation.
+data/KhanPlusManual: Includes test files for KhanAcademy problems and some manually generated problems used in our paper.
-data/raw_arbitrary10 is the human-readable file for the AxiomStep10 dataset referred to in the paper.
+data/AxiomStep10: Includes test files for AxiomStep10 dataset described in our paper
-data/raw_arbitrary5 is the human-readable file for the AxiomStep5 dataset referred to in the paper.
+data/AxiomStep5: Includes test files for AxiomStep5 dataset described in our paper
-data/raw_ordered10 is the human-readable file for the WholeProof10 dataset referred to in the paper.
+data/WholeProof10: Includes test files for WholeProof10 dataset described in our paper
-data/raw_ordered5 is the human-readable file for the WholeProof5 dataset referred to in the paper.
+data/WholeProof5: Includes test files for WholeProof5 dataset described in our paper

+data/\*/all\_test.txt: Files providing P1,P2,S tuples for dataset tests.
-data/\*/all_test_fullaxioms.txt are files for all datasets showing the 10000 samples and whole proof used in their generation
+data/\*/all\_test\_fullaxioms.txt: Files showing the 10000 samples and whole proof used in their generation.
+data/\*/all\_test\_passible.txt: Files showing the 10000 samples and all possible axioms for P1.

+runs/\*: 4 directories for our 4 primary models discussed in our paper.
-data/\*/???-train.txt are the files used for training data by our models.
+runs/\*/???-train.txt are source input and target output files used for training our models.
-data/\*/???-val.txt are the files used for validation data by our models.
+runs/\*/???-val.txt are source input and target output files used for validating our models.
-data/\*/???-test.txt are the files used for testing data by our models.
+runs/\*/???-test.txt are source input and target output files used for testing our models.

-runs/arbitrary10_g10b/final-model_step_300000.pt in the golden model used to find proofs in our paper.
+runs/AxiomStep10/final-model\_step\_300000.pt is the golden model used to find proofs in our paper.
+runs/\*/final-model\_step\_\*.pt are the best model resulting from training twice, based on validation score.

-runs/arbitrary10_g10b/mbest_300_arbitrary10/search\* are the final proof results used for our golden model in the paper.
+runs/AxiomStep10_g10b/mbest_300_arbitrary10/search\* are the final proof results used for our golden model in the paper.
 runs/\*/mbest_\*/search\* are the final proof results used for experiments in our paper